Simfreed/AFINES/README.md

     ```
  * [clean] will delete the old executable
  * [tar] will generate the file tars/amxbd.tar.gz
+ * IF this doesn't work, then there's probably a dependency or linker issue.
+   * Make sure you have Boost installed
+   * Find the folder with the "*boost*.dylib" or "*boost*.a" folders; when I installed Boost using MacPorts, it was
+     `/opt/local/lib/` .
+Add `-L <mylibraryfolder>` to the line that begins `LIB:=` in the makefile
+   * Find the folder with the boost/*.h files; when I installed Boost using MacPorts, it was `/opt/local/include/`.
+   Add `-I <myincludefolder>` to the line that begins `INC :=` in the makefile.

 * You should now have an executable file called bin/nt.
 NOTE: you only need to recreate this file if you edit the source
   code.

-* Create an output directory for your simulation (not necessarily named "output") as well as the "txt_stack" and "data"
+* Create an output directory for your simulation (not necessarily named "out/test") as well as the "txt_stack" and "data"
   directories (necessarily named "txt_stack" and "data") e.g. with the commands:

     ```
-    >mkdir output
-    >mkdir output/txt_stack
+    >mkdir -p out/test/txt_stack
-    >mkdir output/data
+    >mkdir -p out/test/data
     ```

 * Run your simulation in the specified output output directory, e.g.,
     ```
-    >./bin/nt --dir output
+    >./bin/nt --dir out/test
     ```

 * See below for other simulation configuration options that you can set from the command line or from a configuration
   file

 * Once your simulation has completed, the following files will have been generated:
- * output/txt_stack/actins.txt //the trajectories of every actin bead
+ * out/test/txt_stack/actins.txt //the trajectories of every actin bead
- * output/txt_stack/links.txt //the trajectories of every link
+ * out/test/txt_stack/links.txt //the trajectories of every link
- * output/txt_stack/amotors.txt //the trajectories of all active motors (e.g., myosin) at every time step
+ * out/test/txt_stack/amotors.txt //the trajectories of all active motors (e.g., myosin) at every time step
- * output/txt_stack/pmotors.txt //the trajectories of all passive motors (e.g., crosslinkers) at every time step
+ * out/test/txt_stack/pmotors.txt //the trajectories of all passive motors (e.g., crosslinkers) at every time step
- * output/data/thermo.txt //the energies of actin filaments
+ * out/test/data/thermo.txt //the energies of actin filaments
- * output/data/output.txt //some metadata about the simulation
+ * out/test/data/output.txt //some metadata about the simulation

 All files are tab delimited